European Space Agency: Foundation

-Later activities
+First science missions

+ESA launched its first major scientific mission in 1975, Cos-B, a satelite monitoring gamma-ray emissions in the universe, which was first worked on by ESRO.
 ESA collaborated with NASA on the International Ultraviolet Explorer (IUE), the world's first high-orbit telescope, which was launched in 1978 and operated successfully for 18 years.
 A number of successful Earth-orbit projects followed, and in 1986 ESA began Giotto, its first deep-space mission, to study the comets Halley and Grigg–Skjellerup.
-Hipparcos, a star-mapping mission, was launched in 1989 and in the 1990s SOHO, Ulysses and the Hubble Space Telescope were all jointly carried out with NASA.
-Later scientific missions in cooperation with NASA include the Cassini–Huygens space probe, to which ESA contributed by building the Titan landing module Huygens.
+Hipparcos, a star-mapping mission, was launched in 1989 and in the 1990s SOHO, Ulysses, and the Hubble Space Telescope were all jointly carried out with NASA.
+Later scientific missions in cooperation with NASA include the Cassini–Huygens space probe, to which the ESA contributed by building the Titan landing module Huygens.

+First launch vehicles

-As the successor of ELDO, ESA has also constructed rockets for scientific and commercial payloads.
+As the successor of ELDO, the ESA has also constructed rockets for scientific and commercial payloads.
 Ariane 1, launched in 1979, carried mostly commercial payloads into orbit from 1984 onward.
-The next two versions of the Ariane rocket were intermediate stages in the development of a more advanced launch system, the Ariane 4, which operated between 1988 and 2003 and established ESA as the world leader in commercial space launches in the 1990s.
-Although the succeeding Ariane 5 experienced a failure on its first flight, it has since firmly established itself within the heavily competitive commercial space launch market with 112 successful launches until 2021.
-The successor launch vehicle, the Ariane 6, is under development and is envisioned to enter service in late 2023.
+The next two versions of the Ariane rocket family were intermediate stages in the development of a more advanced launch system, the Ariane 4, which operated between 1988 and 2003 and established the ESA as the world leader in commercial space launches in the 1990s.
+Although the succeeding Ariane 5 experienced a failure on its first flight in 1996, it has since firmly established itself within the heavily competitive commercial space launch market with 112 successful launches until 2023.
+In 1998, ESA started developing the small-lift launch vehicle Vega, which has since flown 22 times between 2012 and 2024.